 JCHC is the only national, peer-reviewed scientific journal to address correctional health care.
 Published quarterly, it addresses a broad range of topics such as clinical care, health services and support, personnel and staffing, ethical issues, medical records, continuous quality improvement, risk management and medical-legal issues.

 The correctional health field encompasses a wide spectrum of disciplines: medicine, nursing, dental, mental health, substance abuse, community health and social programs, reentry and discharge planning, and much more.
 With each there are programs focusing on prevention, chronic and acute care, wellness and cost containment.
 We welcome manuscripts in all of these areas, as well as recent legal decisions and their implications, administrative management and policy development.
 Another important topic is accountability for performance, both clinical and administrative, as this demand has increased in our field.
 We seek papers that present models or case studies of how to measure performance to ensure that objectives are being met.
 We also seek literature review articles on topics of interest.

-Please see the Information for Authors for editorial policies and a submission checklist.
+Please see the Sage website for editorial policies and a submission checklist.

 Authors whose manuscripts are accepted must sign the publisher's copyright agreement, provide a CV and disclose any relevant financial relationships.
 They also will be asked to provide learning objectives and exam questions for NCCHC's continuing education program.

 Send inquiries and manuscripts to JCHC editor John R. Miles at email@example.com.

 This quarterly magazine of the National Commission on Correctional Health Care is sent free of charge to 13,000 health care professionals who work in correctional facilities and others in related fields.